 In 6.40 and lower versions, PWD=<Password> parameter was supported (ignored in newer systems).

-In 6.40, patch 212; 7.00, patch 139; 7.10, patch 80, and higher kernel versions, there appeared additional permit and deny values indicated by the Latin upper-case P and D respectively (see SAP Security Note 1105897 ).
+In 6.40, patch 212; 7.00, patch 139; 7.10, patch 80, and higher kernel versions, additional permit and deny values indicated by the Latin upper-case P and D respectively appeared (see SAP Security Note 1105897 ).
 P permits to run the program (the same as the old syntax line); D denies it.
 The syntax of the first line in such file is #VERSION=2, and that of all posterior lines is:

 P|D TP=<tp> HOST=<host> USER=<user> [USER-HOST=<userhost>]